quangshuynh/salonflow/README.md

 # SalonFlow

-A salon management platform for hair salons, barbershops, nail salons, spas, and beauty studios — scheduling, customers, staff, services, and revenue reporting in one dashboard.
+A salon management platform for hair salons, barbershops, nail salons, spas, and beauty studios.
+There's scheduling, customers, staff, services, and revenue reporting in one dashboard.

 **Status:** UI-complete on mock data.
 Supabase persistence is next